Skip to content

 • Does the rate of the LPL reaction ever reach Vmax?

-• Change the value of the km parameter (ie to 10 or 1000 instead of 100) and re-run the main script.
+• Change the value of the km parameter (eg to 10 or 1000 instead of 100), make a new figure of the LPL kinetics using the pre-defined plot function, and re-run the main script.
 How does that affect the plot of LPL kinetics?

-• Change the value of Vmax (ie to 30 or 10 instead of 17) and re-run the main script.
+• Change the value of Vmax (eg to 30 or 10 instead of 17) and re-run the main script.
 How does that affect the plot of LPL kinetics?

 To see how the model formulation affects the model simulation, we can change the kinetics of the LPL reaction and se how that affects the reaction rate.